mattaq31/Hash-CAD/crisscross_kit/orthoseq_generator/scripts/benchmarking/ZENODO_BENCHMARK_README_DRAFT.md

 - core binding-domain length

-## SeqWalk Comparison
+## seqwalk Comparison

-The folder `seqwalk_comparison/` contains the three datasets used for the Figure 5 comparison between thermodynamic search and SeqWalk-derived sequence libraries.
+The folder `seqwalk_comparison/` contains the three datasets used for the Figure 5 comparison between thermodynamic search and seqwalk-derived sequence libraries.

 It contains:

 - `figure5_seqwalk_max_orthogonality_len16_n72_seed42.xlsx`
-  - the SeqWalk-only comparison arm used for Figure 5A
+  - the seqwalk-only comparison arm used for Figure 5A
-  - 16-nt barcodes generated with SeqWalk in max-orthogonality mode
+  - 16-nt barcodes generated with seqwalk in max-orthogonality mode
 - `figure5_search_only_hybrid_len16_noflank_init450.xlsx`
   - the benchmark-derived comparison arm used for Figure 5B
   - a copy of the canonical long-sequence benchmark workbook for the 16-nt, no-flank, hybrid-search condition with initial subset size 450
 - `figure5_hybrid_len16_noflank_seqwalk_k6_seed42.xlsx`
-  - the SeqWalk + thermodynamic postfilter comparison arm used for Figure 5C
+  - the seqwalk + thermodynamic postfilter comparison arm used for Figure 5C
-  - a SeqWalk-derived 16-nt candidate pool filtered with the hybrid-search workflow under the thermodynamic criteria described in the manuscript
+  - a seqwalk-derived 16-nt candidate pool filtered with the hybrid-search workflow under the thermodynamic criteria described in the manuscript

 The Figure 5B workbook is duplicated here for convenience so that all three